Watch this 1 Minute Video First

 Several studies have been conducted to compare the rate of fat burning among a group of individuals who drank green tea against a group who did not consume the tea.
 The results revealed that the polyphenols in green tea are essential to burning fat.
 Energy expenditure from fat was only 31.6% of total energy use in the control group.
 On the other hand, the amount was 41.5% in the group that drank green tea.

-Drinking tea in the morning as an alternative to coffee can prove helpful to control the appetite.
-You can also consume green during the day with meals to further suppress the appetite and enjoy the many health benefits of this beverage.
+Drinking tea in the morning as an alternative to coffee can prove helpful in controlling the appetite.
+You can also consume green tea during the day with meals to further suppress the appetite and enjoy the many health benefits of this beverage.